kelloggm/div-by-zero-checker/INSTRUCTIONS.md

 ```
 should not report any divide-by-zero errors.

-#### Use and Writeup.

-To run your analysis, follow the usage instructions in the `README`.
-Find a Java project, either one of your own or
-open-source, with more than 1000 lines of code.
-Run your analysis on it to find potential divide-by-zero errors.

-1. How many potential errors does your analysis report?
-Estimate how many are false positives.
-2. Describe two different potential errors your analysis reported and explain why your tool reported errors
-at those locations.
-3. Based on what you have found, suggest some potential improvements to your analysis that could make
-it more useful.

-Submit your assignment to Canvas as a ZIP file containing your source code and a PDF of your writeup.
-(You do not need to include the code you tested your analysis on, but you may provide a link if it is
-open-source.)

-When you submit your completed assignment, please indicate how many hours it took to complete.
-This
-will not factor into your grade.

 #### Useful Tips.

 When creating the lattice, you will need to attach annotations to each class: